 There are four suites in Casa Cuixmala itself, 10 freestanding casitas, six bungalows and three private villas.

-You can hop on board Cuixmala’s 47ft sailing boat available for trips to the nearby Chamera Islands nature reserve, and there’s a smaller Boston Whaler available for fishing jaunts.
+You can hop on board Cuixmala’s 47ft sailing boat available for trips to the nearby Chamera Islands nature reserve, and there’s a smaller catamaran-hull motorboat available for fishing jaunts.

 At the hotel

-25,000 acres of grounds with three beaches; free WiFi in the casas; tennis courts; yoga studio; boutique; biodynamic farm; turtle foundation; airstrip and DVD library.
-In rooms: TV, DVD/CD player, minibar stocked with (free) soft drinks and local beer, open fireplace.
+25,000 acres of grounds with three beaches; free WiFi in all rooms; tennis courts; yoga studio; boutique; biodynamic farm; sea turtle foundation; grass airstrip and DVD library.
+In rooms: TV, minibar stocked with (free) soft drinks and local beer, Bose Bluetooth speakers.
 The private villas each come with a full complement of staff.

 Our favourite rooms